Azure Monitor Agent in Defender for Cloud

 The required Log Analytics workspace solutions for the data that you're collecting are:

-- Security posture management (CSPM) – SecurityCenterFree solution
+- Cloud security posture management (CSPM) – SecurityCenterFree solution

 - Defender for Servers Plan 2 – Security solution

-The Azure Monitor Agent requires additional extensions.
-The ASA extension, which supports endpoint protection recommendations, fileless attack detection, and Adaptive Application controls, is automatically installed when you auto-provision the Azure Monitor Agent.
+The Azure Monitor Agent requires more extensions.
+The ASA extension, which supports endpoint protection recommendations, fileless attack detection, and Adaptive Application controls, is automatically installed when you autoprovision the Azure Monitor Agent.

-When you auto-provision the Log Analytics agent in Defender for Cloud, you can choose to collect additional security events to the workspace.
-When you auto-provision the Azure Monitor agent in Defender for Cloud, the option to collect additional security events to the workspace isn't available.
+When you autoprovision the Log Analytics agent in Defender for Cloud, you can choose to collect other security events to the workspace.
+When you autoprovision the Azure Monitor agent in Defender for Cloud, the option to collect other security events to the workspace isn't available.
 Defender for Cloud doesn't rely on these security events, but they can be helpful for investigations through Microsoft Sentinel.

-If you want to collect security events when you auto-provision the Azure Monitor Agent, you can create a Data Collection Rule to collect the required events.
+If you want to collect security events when you autoprovision the Azure Monitor Agent, you can create a Data Collection Rule to collect the required events.
+Learn how do it with PowerShell or with Azure Policy.

-Like for Log Analytics workspaces, Defender for Cloud users are eligible for 500-MB of free data daily on defined data types that include security events.
+As in Log Analytics workspaces, Defender for Cloud users are eligible for 500 MB of free data daily on defined data types that include security events.

 Now that you enabled the Azure Monitor Agent, check out the features that are supported by the agent: